 Make sure to turn off water heaters if you plan on leaving for a few days, it can save big on energy; most of the new heaters nowadays can heat water within one or two hours maximum, so there’s no need to worry about how long it will take to reheat after you return home.

 - The fridge is running 24/7, so you need to make sure that door sealing is perfect to prevent any leakage, while also making sure you set the degrees of your fridge and freezer to match the perfect condition for your weather.

 - Use microwaves instead of electric ovens, as they consume much less electricity and need less running time to heat food.

 - Remove frozen food from the freezer before cooking to give it a chance to melt naturally without the need for heating.

 Upgrade your HVAC system

 If you’re not fully familiar with this, the HVAC system consists of your heating, ventilation, and air conditioning equipment.
 Here’s how you can save home energy by upgrading your HVAC system:

-- At northern regions, heating consumes about 45% of home energy because of cold weather.
+- In northern regions, heating consumes about 45% of home energy because of cold weather.
 So upgrading your heaters is mandatory.
 You can also consider replacing them with a fireplace in your living room.
 For instance, if you notice that your water heater is going bad, now’s a good time for you to replace it.

 - Ventilation system consists of a network of ducts that distributes cold and hot air throughout your home.
 So you must insulate ducts properly to avoid heat dissipation and save energy from being wasted in vain and do the maintenance for this system.